microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 in a cloud data center.
 Within a specific time, the number of VM requests and arrival pattern is fixed.
 Given a cluster of limited physical machines(PM), different VM placement strategeies result in different amount of successful completion and different operating cost for the data center.
-For cloud proivders, a good VM allocation strategy can maximize the resourece utilization and thus can increase the profit by providing more VMs to users.
+For cloud providers, a good VM allocation strategy can maximize the resourece utilization and thus can increase the profit by providing more VMs to users.
 For cloud users, a good VM allocation strategy can minimize the VM response time and have a better using experience.
 We hope this scenario can meet